Methylotroph: Environmental Implications

 As key players in the carbon cycle, methylotrophs work to reduce global warming primarily through the uptake of methane and other greenhouse gases.
-In aqueous environments, methanogenic bacteria produce 40-50% of the world's methane.
+In aqueous environments, methanogenic archaea produce 40-50% of the world's methane.
 Symbiosis between methanogens and methanotrophic bacteria greatly decreases the amount of methane released into the atmosphere.

 This symbiosis is also important in the marine environment.
 Marine bacteria are very important to food webs and biogeochemical cycles, particularly in coastal surface waters but also in other key ecosystems such as hydrothermal vents.
 There is evidence of widespread and diverse groups of methylotrophs in the ocean that have potential to significantly impact marine and estuarine ecosystems.
 One-carbon compounds used as a carbon and energy source by methylotrophs are found throughout the ocean.
 These compounds include methane, methanol, methylated amines, methyl halides, and methylated sulfur compounds, such as dimethylsulfide (DMS) and dimethylsulfoxide (DMSO).
 Some of these compounds are produced by phytoplankton and some come from the atmosphere.
 Studies incorporating a wider range of one-carbon substrates have found increasing diversity of methylotrophs, suggesting that the diversity of this bacterial group has not yet fully been explored.

 Because these compounds are volatile and impact the climate and atmosphere, research on the interaction of these bacteria with these one-carbon compounds can also help understanding of air-sea fluxes of these compounds, which impact climate predictions.
 For example, it is uncertain whether the ocean acts as a net source or sink of atmospheric methanol, but a diverse set of methylotrophs use methanol as their main energy source.
 In some regions, methylotrophs have been found to be a net sink of methanol, while in others a product of methylotroph activity, methylamine, has been found to be emitted from the ocean and form aerosols.
 The net direction of these fluxes depends on the utilization by methylotrophs.